Rules and Regulations

 Art.
 45 Disqualification

-Any participant who has violated one or more of the provisions of these Rules and Regulations shall be disqualified from the Sierre-Zinal Race.
+Any participant who violates one or more provisions of these Regulations shall be disqualified from the Sierre-Zinal Race.

-In addition to their disqualification, the said participant must:
+In addition to disqualification, the participant shall be required to:

-The same applies if the entourage of the offending participant violates one or more provisions of these regulations.
+The same shall apply if the participant’s entourage, including representatives, agents, team managers or any other private person representing the participant, violates one or more provisions of these Regulations.

-In order to contest their disqualification, the disqualified runner must file a complaint with the Organizers within [48 hours] of the pronouncement of the disqualification, on pain of being deprived of the right to contest it.
+In order to contest a disqualification, the disqualified runner must lodge a formal objection with the Organizer within [48 hours] of notification of the disqualification, failing which the right to contest shall be forfeited.
+The objection must be submitted in writing by letter or by email to:

-Should the participant be represented or advised by an agent, team manager or any other private person, or be part of a team with legal personality, the said agent, team manager, private person or team shall be jointly and severally liable for the reimbursement of the full amount set out in this provision.
+If the participant was represented or advised by an agent, team manager or any other private person, or was part of a team with legal personality, such agent, team manager, private person or team shall be jointly and severally liable for the reimbursement of all amounts referred to in this Article.

 Art.
 46 Complaints

 Any complaint concerning a matter other than disqualification (see Art.
-45 Disqualification above) must be sent by email to the Organizers within 10 days of the Sierre-Zinal Race in question.
+45 Disqualification above) must be submitted by email to the Organizer within 10 days following the edition of the Sierre-Zinal Race concerned.

 Art.
 47 Disqualification or Withdrawal

-A participant who quits the race must report to the nearest aid station or, at the latest, at the finish line.
-As soon as their decision is known, the participant is considered to be out of the race.
+A participant who withdraws from the race must report to the person in charge at the nearest aid station or, at the latest, at the finish line.
+From the moment such withdrawal is declared, the participant shall be deemed out of the race.

 Art.
 48 Pursuit despite a disqualification